 Credit Recovery Courses

 Idaho Digital Learning Alliance’s (IDLA) credit recovery program is a hybrid approach of a traditional IDLA course and a district-led intervention program.
-In partnership with the District, these courses combine required synchronous live sessions with asynchronous instruction to provide students with a high level of learning.
-These courses are intended for students who have previously failed a course required for graduation.
-If a student is a first time learner, IDLA has other options available for their specific needs.
+In partnership with the District, these courses utilize asynchronous content and instruction, required participation, and enhanced student support to provide students with a high level of learning.
+These courses are intended for students who have previously failed a course required for graduation as well as for first time learners who have been designated as “at-risk”.

 - IDLA will provide the course content, Learning Management System, teachers, and internal support staff to offer the credit recovery program to districts.